algesten/str0m/docs/BWE.md

 until both the byte target and minimum packet count are met.
 Idle media queues do not suppress probe deadlines, even when the regular padding rate is zero.

+Pacing starts only once SRTP keys are available, so unsendable padding cannot keep returning immediate deadlines during the transport handshake.

 All scheduling remains sans-I/O: the application supplies `Input::Timeout` at the deadlines returned by `Output::Timeout`.
 There are no internal timers or threads.
 These timeout inputs also advance ALR's unused media budget, allowing discovery